Secularism In India

 The concept of ‘secular’ in fact was first used in Europe where the church had complete control over all types of properties and nobody could use the property without the consent of the church.
 Some intellectuals raised their voice against this practice.
 These people came to be known as ‘secular’ which meant “separate from the church” or “against the church”.

-Secularism forms the three fundamental rights in the constitution which are Right to Equality, the Right to freedom of religion and cultural and educational right.
-India is the melting pot of various religion and races some were born on the land while others were because of successive invasions.
+Secularism forms the three fundamental rights in the constitution which are the Right to Equality, the Right to freedom of religion, and cultural and educational rights.
+India is the melting pot of various religions and races some were born on the land while others were because of successive invasions.

 Among the main religion in India are Hinduism, Islam, Christianity, Sikhism, Buddhism, Jainism and Zoroastrianism.
 Hinduism is the oldest religion in India and is followed by the majority of the population in India.
 Secularism means that in India, we observe neutrality and impartiality to all religions.
 We respect all religions and their beliefs and method of worship.